-Don’t miss nine epic days filled with stories of remote journeys, ground-breaking expeditions, and cutting-edge adventures told through the eyes of adventurers, authors, photographers, and filmmakers from around the globe.
+Don't miss our carefully curated World Tour programs and Festival offerings including the best films of the Banff Centre Mountain Film Festival Competition.
+Enjoy stories of remote journeys, ground-breaking expeditions, and cutting-edge adventures told through the eyes of filmmakers from around the globe.

 Founded in 1933, Banff Centre for Arts and Creativity is a learning organization built upon an extraordinary legacy of excellence in artistic and creative development.

 What started as a single course in drama has grown to become the global organization leading in arts, culture, and creativity across dozens of disciplines.

 From our home in the stunning Canadian Rocky Mountains, Banff Centre for Arts and Creativity aims to inspire everyone who attends our campus – artists, leaders, and thinkers – to unleash their creative potential.

 Tiffany Ayalik is an Indigenous throat singer, musician, and performer from Yellowknife.
 She's part of the Juno-winning band Quantum Tangle.
 She was at Banff Centre as faculty for the summer music program, An Improviser's View of Notated Music.

 Jesse Tungilik's work challenges public preconceptions of Inuit art.
 Jesse joined us at Banff Centre this summer for a self-directed residency, where he experimented with 3D printing, bronze sculpture, and resin.